Andreas-Sjogren-Furst/ML-OPS-Healthy-vs-Rotten/reports/README.md

 ---

-The total code coverage of our code is **65%**, as measured by the `coverage` tool.
-This includes modules like `data.py` (81%) and `model.py` (48%).
+The total code coverage of our code is **52%**, as measured by the `coverage` tool.
+This includes modules like `data.py` (82%), `model.py` (48%), `api.py` (34%) and `predict_model.py` (53%) .
 The test suite verifies key functionalities, such as preprocessing data (`data.py`) and testing the forward pass of the `FruitClassifier` model with different batch sizes (`model.py`).

-While 65% coverage ensures a significant portion of the code is tested, critical areas remain untested.
+While 55% coverage ensures a significant portion of the code is tested, critical areas remain untested.
 For example, data preprocessing tests validate directory structures and file existence but miss edge cases like malformed image files or empty directories.
 Similarly, model tests validate output shape but don’t check for numerical stability, overfitting behavior, or inference correctness.
+Furthermore for the api and inference we only checked the main functionalities such as the api running and that the model are able to create a prediction.

 Even with 100% coverage, errors could persist since coverage measures execution, not correctness.
 Logical errors, untested edge cases, or unexpected data could still cause failures.
 Integration points, like passing preprocessed data into the model, also remain untested.